 $$ \begin{align*} &(V, E) := \textbf{genKn}(n)\\ &\Gamma := [\Gamma(v_1), \ldots, \Gamma(v_n)]\\ &V_c := [v_1, \ldots, v_n]\\ &\textbf{while } |E| \neq m \textbf{do } \\ &\quad\quad v = \textbf{randFrom}(V_c) \\ &\quad\quad w = \textbf{randomFrom}(\Gamma[v]) \\ &\quad\quad \Gamma[v] = \Gamma[v] - \{w\} \\ &\quad\quad \Gamma[w] = \Gamma[w] - \{v\} \\ &\quad\quad \textbf{if BFSFind}(E - \{v, w\}, v, w) \textbf{ do} \\ &\quad\quad\quad\quad E := E - \{v, w\}\\ &\quad\quad \textbf{fi} \\ &\quad\quad \textbf{if } d(v) = 1 \lor \Gamma[v] = \emptyset \textbf{ do } \\ &\quad\quad\quad\quad V_c := V_c - \{v\} \\ &\quad\quad\textbf{fi} \\ &\quad\quad \textbf{if } d(w) = 1 \lor \Gamma[w] = \emptyset \textbf{ do } \\ &\quad\quad\quad\quad V_c := V_c - \{w\} \\ &\quad\quad\textbf{fi} \\ &\textbf{od} \end{align*} $$

 Generating a $K_n$ is $O(n^2)$.
 The $\textbf{while}$ selects a random vertex from $V_c$ and attempts to erase one of its edges.
-There is only one case one an edge is not removed; namely, when the sampled edge is a bridge.
+There is only one case in which an edge is not removed; namely, when the sampled edge is a bridge.
 This happens at most once per bridge.
 There are at most $n - 1$ bridges in a graph. $\therefore$ There are $O(n)$ iterations which do not remove an edge.

 The remaining iterations will remove an edge and there will be exactly $\frac{n(n-1)}{2} - m$ of them.